google-marketing-solutions/gps_soteria/docs/GUIDE.md

 for each of the items.

-The revenue value is displayed to the user, and the average profit for each of these items is stored in a seperate document in a Firestore collection.
+The revenue value is displayed to the user, and the average profit for each of these items is stored in a separate document in a Firestore collection.

 | Product | Revenue | Profit |
 |   :-:   |   :-:   |   :-:  |